 - travel.
 Learning about new cultures, foods, beliefs, ways of life.
 And in particular traveling to countries that have given me a deep sense of gratitude for the life I live.

 - my ‘possibility’ mindset that keeps life exciting, like a game or a piece of art.
 I am always thinking, “what’s possible?
 What’s next?”
 It fuels my imagination and innovation and allows for me to engage daily in the wonder of life.
+This mindset allows me to create powerful life changing beliefs, such as, we all age, but getting old is a choice (these beliefs in turn have me making very different decisions about my life and what is possible for me)

 So then I started asking myself, “what did I have to do and who did I have to become to create this happiness in my life?”

-And what I noticed loud and clear was eye opening...those things above, called me to develop a deep and profound relationship with CHALLENGE.
+What I noticed loud and clear was eye opening...those things above, called me to develop a deep and profound relationship with CHALLENGE.

 It took me committing to those desires/creations and then showing up for them everyday...even when it was hard, even when I wanted to run and hide, even when I wanted to give up, even when I thought I wasn’t good enough, even when I saw clearly the easy way out (excuses) was right there for me to choose, if I wanted.